BoltApp/bolt-magento2/.github/pull_request_template.md

 - [ ] Successfully tested on a merchant's staging server

 # For PR Reviewer
-- [ ] Reviewed to make sure we are using real compnenets rather than mocks as much as pssoble?
+- [ ] Reviewed to make sure we are using real components rather than mocks as much as possible?

 # Checklist: